Conure vs Cockatoo: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Conure and Cockatoo diverge most clearly.
 Conure brings a friendly energy to the household, compared to Cockatoo's friendly disposition.
 These differences shape every daily interaction.
 In daily life, this means Conure owners typically experience a bird that leans toward friendly behavior, while Cockatoo owners find their bird more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The "correct" temperament is the one that fits your life, not one that is objectively superior.

 Best for Families with Children